 Getting your New Mexico Real Estate Broker License is the first step to becoming a real estate associate broker in New Mexico.
 Nowadays, this process can be done almost entirely online.
 You will still need to take your New Mexico real estate license exam in person, but the rest of the process can be completed entirely online!

-This article outlines the process to get your NM Real Estate Broker License in an easy to understand, step-by-step manner.
+This article outlines how to become a real estate associate broker in New Hampshire in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 Recommended: Interested in getting started?
 We recommend The CE Shop’s online study packages, which come with a money-back-guarantee and flexible pricing.